PtiCalin/Awesome-Test-Vault/Vault/Notes/Personal Encyclopedia/Science and Technology/Computing and AI/Programming Languages/Python/Python.md

 ---
 id: python-moc
-title: "🗂️ Python Notes — Map of Content"
+title: 🗂️ Python Notes — Map of Content
 type: moc
 category: programming
 section: Learnings
 role: backend
-tags: [python, index, moc]
+tags:
+  - python
+  - index
+  - moc
-version: 1.0
+version: 1
+status:
-status: in progress
+  - in progress
 visibility: public
 created: 2025-05-15
 updated: 2025-05-15
-summary: "Messy and growing map of all Python-related notes in this encyclopedia.
-WIP style with links to rough drafts and organized modules."
+summary: Messy and growing map of all Python-related notes in this encyclopedia.
+WIP style with links to rough drafts and organized modules.
 parent: ""
-children: []
+children:
-friends: ["python-introduction"]
+friends:
+  - python-introduction
-related: ["python-basics", "python-projects", "python-syntax-cheatsheet"]
+related:
+  - python-basics
+  - python-projects
+  - python-syntax-cheatsheet
+aliases:
 ---

-# 🗂️ Python Notes — Map of Content
+# 🗂️ Python — Map of Content

 > 🪄 **Work in Progress**
 > This note is raw, unfinished, and will probably evolve.
-Notes are half-formed, and that’s okay.
-It’s a thinking space, not a presentation.

 ---